PdxCodeGuild/Full-Stack-Day-Class/notes/job-resume.md

 Be realistic and truthful when describing your skills.
 It's fine to say that you're a "beginner in CSS" if you think you are.
 Don't say you're an "expert in Python" if you aren't.

+Most tech places will only check references as a final "sanity check" step.
+That might be different with other types of companies, but that's my experience.
+Thus, no need to have references supplied right off the bat.